brian-hepler-phd/myWebpage/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Project Portfolio
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I enjoy making things, talking about math, and finding new ways to communicate research.
+Check out some of my attempts so far!
       filters:
         folders:
           - project